Middle Branch Eagle Creek

 Middle Branch Eagle Creek is a 14.50 mi long second-order tributary to Eagle Creek in Holt County, Nebraska.

+Course

 Middle Branch Eagle Creek rises on the Elkhorn River divide 3 mile east of Atkinson, Nebraska in Holt County and then flows northeast to join East Branch Eagle Creek forming Eagle Creek about 2.5 mile southeast of School No. 33.

 Watershed

 Middle Branch Eagle Creek drains 74.76 sqmi of area, receives about 24.6 in/year of precipitation, and is about 0.71% forested.